jedrzejratajczak/Scanner-simulator/README.md

 \> Your work time: 0:0.57

 ## Features
+List of features ready:
+* Read card (includes adding new card, changing worker state and printing worker's time)
+* Delete or add terminal, card or worker
+* Print list of terminals, cards or workers
+* Assign or unassign card and reader
+* Shutdown server remotely
+* Shutdown terminal

+To-do list:
+* Signing in session of terminal
+* Encryption and decryption of session information
+* Permission to administrative functions for authenticated sessions

 ## Contact
 Created by **Jędrzej Ratajczak** ([@mrozelek](https://github.com/Mrozelek)) - feel free to contact me!